 Where is Cappadocia?

 Cappadocia is a region in the middle of Turkey, in Central Anatolia.
 The easiest way to go there is by plane from Istanbul to Kayseri airport or Nevsehir airport.
 I chose to travel to Cappadocia overnight by bus for budget reasons.
-We left Istanbul at 10 pm and arrived in Goreme at 8.30 am.
+We left Istanbul at 10 pm and arrived in Goreme at 8.30 am, so I’d still have almost two full days in Cappadocia.

-Did you like this article about Cappadocia?
+Did you like this article about what to do in Cappadocia in two days?
 Add this to your Pinterest board: